Choosing bread for babies is an exciting time because it means your baby is ready for new textures.

 Can babies get too much fibre?

-If all the pasta, rice and breads that you offer your baby are wholegrain or wholemeal based, it’s a good idea to vary this with white pasta or white bread to reduce the total amount of fibre your baby eats.
+If all the pasta, rice and bread that you offer your baby are wholegrain or wholemeal based, it’s a good idea to vary this with white pasta or white bread to reduce the total amount of fibre your baby eats.

 Although there is no set amount of fibre that babies should eat, giving them too much fibre can fill up their bellies and reduce their appetite at mealtimes.